sukanyabeuria/Fraud-Shield/backend/README.md

 # 🛡️ Fraud-Shield Backend

-The backend of **Fraud-Shield** is a FastAPI-based fraud detection and explainability engine designed to analyze financial transactions in real time.
+The backend of **Fraud-Shield** is a FastAPI-based fraud detection, authentication, analytics, and explainability engine designed to analyze financial transactions in real time.

 It combines: